BenGumaan/databases-cohort47/Week3/QA_PREP_EXERCISES.md

 and this week to explain the changes.

 - Was your database already in 2NF / 3 NF?
+    ##### Yes, it was.
 - What changes did you have to do to normalize your database?
+    ##### It is already in normalized, and it's so because I I made sure that all attributes are single-valued and all columns have unique names.
+I also eliminated both partial and transitive dependencies by decomposing single tables (with these dependencies) into 2 separate tables.

 ## Discussion